dhis2/push-analytics/README.md

 -   [ ] Convert text-based element selection to DOM attribute based element selection
 -   [ ] [Maybe] Restructure folders so all converters are in one place
 -   [ ] Discuss and implement a way for core instances to use this application.
 Currently it is implemented as a stand-alone service but this could easily be just a NodeJS script called by the DHIS2 Core instance.
+-   [ ] Add tests.
+Since the conversion from dashboard to email HTML is fully linear, the simplest way to add a good level of test coverage would be to simply see if for a given dashboard we produce the same HTML output.
+In the long term it would be advisable to run this test on a daily basis and send a Slack notification once it starts failing.
+This app will break if things change too much in the web API or in one of the apps that Puppeteer visits.
+We can also consider adding unit tests for each individual function, but IMO that's probably not required because testing if a known input produces the correct output implicitly tests the underlying functions too.

 ## How things work